anisssum/SmokingStatusPrediction/README.md

 - Current reformed smoker for ≤15 years (less than or equal to 15 years) = 4
 - Current reformed smoker, duration not specified = 5

-Lung cancer remains one of the most prevalent and deadly forms of cancer worldwide [1-2].
+Lung cancer remains one of the most prevalent and deadly forms of cancer worldwide [^1].
-Smoking is a major risk factor, influencing both the initiation and progression of lung cancer.
+Smoking is a major risk factor, influencing both the initiation and progression of lung cancer, creating certain patterns of mutations and gene expression [^2].
-Recent advancements in genomics and transcriptomics have provided valuable insights into the molecular mechanisms underlying smoking-related carcinogenesis [3-4].
+Recent advancements in genomics and transcriptomics have provided valuable insights into the molecular mechanisms underlying smoking-related carcinogenesis [^3-^4].
 This study aims to develop a machine learning model to predict the smoking status of lung cancer patients based on their genetic and transcriptomic profiles.
 The primary goal is to enhance the accuracy of classification by integrating transcription factors (TFs), differential gene expression data (DEGs) and mutational signatures.

 ## Pipeline

+Gene expression, smoking status data and mutation annotation files were retrieved from the database UCSC XENA [^5].

+In order to use `.ipnyb` notebooks you will need to download ['requirements.txt'](https://github.com/anisssum/SmokingIndexPrediction/blob/main/requirements.txt).

 ### Data preparation for differential gene expression analysis